How should a Christian respond from the surreal cancellation of ABS-CBN franchise?

 ABS-CBN is an institution.
 A testament to freedom and victory of our country.
-Perhaps they thought they were immovable or maybe, there was a violation.
-The point is, nothing is permanent indeed in the same way that the closure may not be permanent as well.
+Perhaps the Lopezes thought they were immovable or maybe, there was a clear violation.
+The point is, nothing is permanent; only God is eternal.
+That should put us back in humble feet.

 “Like clothing, you will change them and they will be discarded.
 But you remain the same, and your years will never end.”